mzdb/mzdb-specs/README.md

 * mzDB_x.x.x_schema_picture.pdf => the picture of the schema in PDF format (as exported from PowerArchitect)
 * mzDB_x.x.x_schema_script.sql => the SQLite script used for mzDB schema initialization

+## Benchmarks and use cases

+This work and  has been published in the <a href="http://www.mcponline.org/content/early/2014/12/11/mcp.O114.039115.abstract">MCP journal</a>:

+Bouyssie D, Dubois M, Nasso S, Gonzalez de Peredo A, Burlet-Schiltz O, Aebersold R, Monsarrat B. mzDB: a file format using multiple indexing strategies  for the efficient analysis of large LC-MS/MS and SWATH-MS datasets.
+Mol Cell Proteomics.
+2014 Dec 11

+In this paper, the performance of mzDB is benchmarked in several reading modes against the mzML and mz5 file formats.

 ## Roadmap

 Current version of the mzDB model is 0.7.